Triston Casas Player Props: Red Sox vs. Giants

-On Friday, Triston Casas (1.071 slugging percentage in past 10 games, including five home runs) and the Boston Red Sox face the San Francisco Giants, whose starting pitcher will be Logan Webb.
-First pitch is at 10:15 PM ET.
+On Saturday, Triston Casas (.611 on-base percentage in past 10 games, 250 points above season-long percentage) and the Boston Red Sox play the San Francisco Giants, whose starting pitcher will be Ryan Walker.
+First pitch is at 7:15 PM ET.

-In his most recent game, he reached base in all four of his plate appearances (2-for-2 with a home run and an RBI) against the Braves.
+He collected two extra-base hits in his most recent appearance (2-for-4 with a double, a home run and two RBI) against the Giants.

 Triston Casas Game Info & Props vs. the Giants